cwensel/bash-emr/README.md

 This is useful if you leave your EMR cluster running and want to manually spawn jobs from __emrlogin__ or __emrscreen__.

+### emrscplocal
+Will copy the given file or folder from the remote master node to a local path

+    emrscplocal file.on.master.txt ~/myfolder/

 ### emrconf
 Will scp all `conf/*-site.xml` files from the master node into the given directory.